cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

 ### Step 4 - Creating a template image for Cloudify
 In order to configure pip and Easy-install to use our PyPi mirror instead of the PyPi central repository by default we will have to create a template image with configuration files for pip and Easy-install.
 In order to do so we will launch an instance and pre-configure it.
 You can choose any base image that matches the required manager image as described in the [prerequisites](installation-general.html#prerequisites) section.
-We will use ubuntu precise.
+We will be using ubuntu precise.
 After launcing an instance you will have to:

 - Download [pip.conf](https://gist.githubusercontent.com/hagaiGS/bec4fbe248433c72f102/raw/b512e364b0c3247df889ff620e08a33d890102b5/pip.conf) and save it under `$HOME/.pip`.
 Configure `<PyPi-mirror-ip>` to point at the IP of your PyPi mirror / HTTP server.